Square root of 3: Geometry and trigonometry

-The square root of 3 also appears in algebraic expressions for various other trigonometric constants, including the sines of 3°, 12°, 15°, 21°, 24°, 33°, 39°, 48°, 51°, 57°, 66°, 69°, 75°, 78°, 84°, and 87°.
+The square root of 3 also appears in algebraic expressions for various other trigonometric constants, including the sines of other angles.

 It is the distance between parallel sides of a regular hexagon with sides of length 1.

 It is the length of the space diagonal of a unit cube.

 The vesica piscis has a major axis to minor axis ratio equal to $\sqrt{3}:1$.
 This can be shown by constructing two equilateral triangles within it.